lachlk/school_role/README.md

 # school_role

-school_role is a versatile project designed for teachers to take the role.
+"school_role" is a versatile project designed for teachers to take the role.
 This comprehensive guide will provide you with everything you need to know to get started with the project, from installation instructions to a detailed description of its features.

 ## Table of Contents